DaCasBe/TwitchPy/docs/index.md

 + broadcaster_id (str): Provided broadcaster_id must match the user_id in the auth token

-+ user_id (str, optional): Filters the results and only returns a status object for users who are moderators in this channel and have a matching user_id
++ user_id (list, optional): Filters the results and only returns a status object for users who are moderators in this channel and have a matching user_id
+                            Maximum: 100

 + first (int, optional): Maximum number of objects to return
-                         Maximum: 100
                          Default: 20

 **Returns**: list